 This all started when I realized there’s usually far less biotech news coming our way from my home country, Spain, than from the UK, France or Germany.
 I decided to dig in to understand why, so I talked with the leaders from three key players in the Spanish biotech ecosystem.
 Sanifit, in Mallorca, is the biotech with the highest funding round in the country so far.
-Ysios Capital, in Barcelona, is the biggest VC in Spain, while PharmaMar in Madrid is currently the largest public biotech there.
+Ysios Capital, in Barcelona, is the biggest biotech VC in Spain, while PharmaMar, in Madrid, is currently the largest public biotech there.

 When I asked them about the current situation of biotech in Spain, they all agreed that the country is right now at an inflection point and could soon reach the level of other well-established European countries.
-Their companies have managed to succeed despite the difficulties that the field has faced in Spain in past years and are now leading the development of a rapidly growing industry.
+Their companies have managed to succeed despite the difficulties that the field has faced in Spain in past years and they are now leading the development of a rapidly growing industry.
 Here’s the story of how they made it to the top and their vision of the Spanish biotech ecosystem’s biggest challenges and bright future.

 Spain’s Fundraising Star